-- Prerequisites: Successful completion of Chemistry OR Chemistry H and a very strong understanding of firstyear chemistry.
+- Prerequisites: Open to grades 11 and 12.
+Successful completion of Chemistry OR Chemistry H and a very strong understanding of first-year chemistry.
 Successful completion of a second-year algebra course (Alg 2 or higher).
 Students need a strong knowledge of Algebra 2 and a high confidence in problem-solving skills. - Homework Expectation: 3 to 6 hours uninterrupted time per week - District SLOs Addressed in this Course: 1, 2, 3, 4, 5, 6, 7